Avicranium: Description

+An alternative reconstruction of the skull was proposed in 2024 by Valentin Buffa and colleagues, who reidentified many of the bones in Pritchard and Nesbitt's original reconstruction.
+Most notably, they did not identify any of the preserved bones as those of the rostrum and so could not confirm if Avicranium was indeed toothless.
+They also reinterpreted several of the bones around the eyes, namely identifying the maxilla as a jugal and the former jugal as a lacrimal.
+This noticeably decreases the size of the orbit from the original reconstruction.
+They also altered the position of the postorbital, placing it more behind the postfrontal than laterally, decreasing the overall width of the rear skull.
+This correspondingly pushes back the squamosal and quadrate and creates a steeper incline down to the jaw joint.

 Paleobiology

 The binocular eyes and enlarged brain of Avicranium are likely adaptations to an arboreal lifestyle, as such a lifestyle requires advanced sensory processing, such as depth perception and three-dimensional navigation.
 It is very likely that these features convergently evolved with those of pterosaurs and modern birds, which would require similar sensory processing during flight.
 An arboreal lifestyle has been previously proposed for other members of the drepanosauromorph lineage.